Choking: First aid

 - Loss of consciousness

-If choking is occurring, the Red Cross recommends a "five-and-five" approach to delivering first aid:
+If the person is able to cough forcefully, the person should keep coughing.
+If the person is choking and can't talk, cry or laugh forcefully, the American Red Cross recommends a "five-and-five" approach to delivering first aid:

 - Give 5 abdominal thrusts.
 Perform five abdominal thrusts (also known as the Heimlich maneuver).